 Kenyon is originally from Atlanta and helps lead the team at Piedmont Tennis Center, Briarlake Church, and Clarkston.
 Kenyon is a graduate of Mars Hill College where he earned a Bachelors degree in Communications and English with a minor in Economics while playing tennis and soccer.

 Kenyon has been the head teaching pro with some of the top tennis clubs in the Atlanta metro, including Dunwoody Country Club and the Atlanta Country Club.
 Prior to those stents, he was a staff pro at the Capital Country Club.
-He is USPTA certified and has been teaching juniors for over 15 years.
+He is an Elite USPTA Tennis Professional and has been teaching juniors for over 25 years.